Fixed Mega-Roof of Atlanta's Mercedes-Benz Stadium Spanning on Its Own

 With the decentering complete of the fixed trusses that shape the daring kinetic roof of the Atlanta Falcons stadium, the steel erector is adding the eight movable parts, called "petals," that will close and open like an oculus.
 The $1.5-billion development, now called the Mercedes-Benz Stadium, is scheduled to open for the coming professional football season.

 During the decentering, which the steel erector finished on Nov.
-16, “everything went as planned,” says Adam Younkin, vice president of engineering for the erector, Derr & Younkin.
+16, “everything went as planned,” says Adam Younkin, vice president of engineering for the erector, Derr & Isbell.

 When the shores came out, “we were right where we thought we would be in terms of maximum deflection,” adds Erleen Hatfield, a partner of structural engineer BuroHappold Engineering.